Better Schools Won’t Fix America

-Long ago, I changed into captivated by a seductively intuitive concept, one many of my wealthy friends nevertheless join: that both poverty and growing inequality are largely outcomes of America’s failing education device.
+Long ago, I became captivated by a seductively intuitive concept, one many of my wealthy friends nevertheless join: that poverty and growing inequality are largely outcomes of America’s failing education device.
 Fix that, I believed, and we ought to remedy much of what ails America.

-This belief machine, which I actually have come to think of as “education,” is grounded in a familiar story approximately purpose and impact: Once upon a time, America created a public-training machine that turned into the envy of the cutting-edge world.
-No country produced more or higher-educated high-college and college graduates, and for that reason, the splendid American middle magnificence was built.
+This belief machine, which I have come to think of as “education,” is grounded in a familiar story approximately purpose and impact: Once upon a time, America created a public-training machine that turned into the envy of the cutting-edge world.
+No country produced more or higher-educated high-college and college graduates, so the splendid American middle magnificence was built for that reason.
 But then, someday across the Seventies, America misplaced its manner.
 We allowed our faculties to collapse and our test scores and commencement rates to fall.
-School structures that once churned out nicely-paid manufacturing unit people failed to keep tempo with the growing academic needs of the brand new know-how economic system.
-As America’s public-college structures foundered, so did the earning energy of the American middle elegance.
-And as inequality accelerated, so did political polarization, cynicism, and anger, threatening to undermine American democracy itself.
+School structures that once churned out nicely-paid manufacturing unit people failed to keep tempo with the growing academic needs of the new know-how economic system.
+As America’s public-college facilities foundered, so did the earning energy of the American middle elegance.
+And as inequality accelerated, so did political polarization, cynicism, and anger, threatening to undermine American democracy.

 More by using Nick Hanauer